JudSze/hal_miner/README.md

 You will find the name of the enzymes with more information, including the role of the residues andinformation about the halide-acceptance.

 If you are using this workflow, please cite the source.

+_Credits to Simon Shaw for providing a scalable solution and setting software development standards for the workflow in antiSMASH.
+The package is built on [PyHMMER (Larralde et al., 2022), a Python library binding to HMMER (Eddy, 2011)](https://pyhmmer.readthedocs.io/en/stable/index.html)._